josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 A defensive display can become pleasurable before it stops being defensive.

-The Swan may discover freedom incrementally.
+The Swan model permits freedom to emerge incrementally.

 Music is good at that too.